What is Environmental Studies?

 The Environmental Studies Curriculum

-The Department of Environmental and Physical Sciences offers a wide variety of courses in environmental studies and the physical sciences and has the following five degree programs.
+The Department of Natural and Physical Sciences offers a wide variety of courses in environmental studies and the physical sciences and has the following five degree programs.
 Links are given for downloadable flyers detailing each program.

 Environmental Studies Comprehensive, B.S.